scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_list_objects_v2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, the initial request returns more than 1000 keys.
 In response to
-this request, Zenko returns the IsTruncated element with the value set to true
+this request, XDM   returns the IsTruncated element with the value set to true
 and with a NextContinuationToken element.

 Request